Manufacturing processes for metallic materials

 Metal Injection Molding (MIM)

-Metal powder injection molding combines the molding capabilities of plastic injection molding with the material selection and material properties of powder metallurgy.
+Metal injection molding combines the molding capabilities of plastic injection molding with the material selection and material properties of powder metallurgy.
 The process enables a wide range of materials to be processed and a high level of geometric component complexity to be produced in large quantities.
 In the MIM process, metal powder is made flowable by adding thermoplastics and waxes and then molded in an injection molding process.
 The plastic content is then removed again and the component is densely sintered.

 Additive manufacturing